Friday, January 24, 2020

 Are you artsy?
 Do you like to draw?
 Would you like to win a $25 gift card?
-If so, you need to enter the all school contest to design the 2019-2020 cover of Lincoln Middle School’s student planner.
+If so, you need to enter the all school contest to design the 2020-2021 cover of Lincoln Middle School’s student planner.
 It’s open to all 6th, 7th and 8th grade students.
-You will need to submit your original drawing on a plain 8 ½” x 11” to the main office.
-The deadline to turn in drawings is March 1, 2019.
-Stop by the main office with any questions or if you need paper.
+You will need to submit your original drawing on a plain 8 ½” x 11” to Mrs. Hooks in the main office.
+The deadline to turn in drawings is February 28, 2020.
+See Mrs. Hooks with any questions or if you need paper.

 STUDENT PICK-UP/DROP OFF PROCEDURES